Locating a Child Available for Adoption: Top 10 Ways

 Some foster care programs even host social events where children and prospective adoptive parents get to know each other.

 4. Online Directories

-There are numerous online directories of children available for adoption, organized by state or by other various filters.
-Care must be taken, however, to determine the reliability of the information and its source.
+Numerous online directories of children are available for adoption, organized by state or other filters.
+Prospective parents must determine the reliability of the information and its source.

 Below are a few popular online directories of available children:

 - Children Waiting for Adoption (Adoption.com)